Pendo vs Mixpanel? Which of the two is better for your SaaS product team?

 Userpilot pros include:

-• ✅ Code-free feature tagging and heatmaps.
+• ✅ Code-free auto-captured events and session replays.

 • Integrations with analytics tools and webhooks.